jamesk14022/Titanic-Prediction/readme.md

 - Dropped the cabin feature

 ## Gini Trees and Hand-coded Trees
-- Hard coded my own decision tree with only 5 decision nodes, still achieved 82 accuracy on the training set
+- Hard coded my own decision tree with only 5 decision nodes, still achieved 82% accuracy on the training set.
+Decision tree adapted from [this repo](https://github.com/random-forests/tutorials/blob/master/decision_tree.py)
 - Implemented a decision tree recursively built and optimised with gini impurity, achieving 89% accuracy on the training set.
-- The gini tree was likely overfit as it wasn't pruned and had to maximum depth, results not generalisable to the testing data.
+- The gini tree was likely overfit as it wasn't pruned and had no maximum depth.
+Prediction not generalisable to the testing data.

 ## SKLearn Tree
-- Recursive feature elimination used to optimise features which maximised the negative mean squared error
+- Recursive feature elimination used to optimise features which maximised the negative mean squared error.
+The feature optimisation process is also visualised using a pyplot graph.
 - 4 fold cross validation used to tune hyperparameter to maximise the model accuracy

 ## XGBoost Logistic Regression
 - Again used CV for hyperparameter tuning and RFE to refine the features used.
-- Used the SciKit implementation of the XGboost library
+- IMplemented XGBoost using the Scikit-Learn Wrapper.
+Appropriate docs can be found [here](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn)